 EMDR uses bilateral stimulation to ‘process’ these traumatic memories, allowing you mind to file them away as with other memories, as it naturally knows how to do.
 This requires having a dual attention on ‘then’ and ‘now’.
 It is also similar to bilateral movements your eyes make during rapid eye-movement (REM) sleep.
 This means the memories are less easily triggered and less distressing to think about.
 In essence EMDR changes the way the memories live in you.

 You can learn more about EMDR therapy on the EMDR Association UK website.
 Or by watching the video below.

 What to expect with EMDR therapy

 NICE guidelines suggest 8-12 sessions for a single-event trauma.
 For complex trauma involving lots of events, perhaps in childhood, this is usually longer.
 How many sessions is unique to you.
 Sometimes we might begin processing as soon as session three.
-Other times it can take several weeks or months to do the preparation phases.
+Other times it can take several weeks to do the preparation phases.